 The prohibition also applies to the provision of technical assistance, brokering services and other services as well as of financing or financial assistance related to the listed goods and technology.
-An exemption applies with respect to the provision of technical assistance, brokering services and other services where it concerns the exchange of information aimed at establishing technical standards in the framework of the International Civil Aviation Organization in relation to aircraft, spacecraft or parts thereof and the listed jet fuels and fuel additives.

 An exception applied to the execution until 28 March 2022 of contracts concluded before 26 February 2022.